kbase/kb_sdk/doc/kb_sdk_dependencies.md

 https://www.docker.com

 This is *highly* recommended for KBase module development, but not strictly required.
 KBase module code is run in KBase using Docker, which allows you to easily install all system tools and dependencies your module requires.
-Installing Docker locally allows you to test your build and run tests on your own computer before registering your module with KBase which significantly accellerate development.
+Installing Docker locally allows you to test your build and run tests on your own computer before registering your module with KBase which significantly accelerates development.

 Docker Installation and Daemon starting Instructions: